Damovisa/zava-custom-team-app/src/prd.md

 - **Grid System**: 12-column grid with responsive breakpoints
 - **Responsive Approach**: Controls stack vertically on mobile, with product visualization above
 - **Content Density**: Focused, with one customization category visible at a time
+- **Glassmorphism Effect**: Semi-transparent cards with backdrop blur for a modern look that integrates with the background image

 ### Animations
 - **Purposeful Meaning**: Smooth transitions between product views, subtle hover states on interactive elements